ibm-cloud-docs/containers/cs_clusters.md

     8. In the **Overview** page, verify that the `kube-api-via-nlb` service is created.
 In the **External endpoints** column, note the `10.x.x.x` address.
 This IP address exposes the private service endpoint for the Kubernetes master on the port that you specified in your YAML file.

   * If you also enabled the public service endpoint, you already have access to the master.
-    1. Create the NLB and endpoint.
+    1. Get the command to set the environment variable and download the Kubernetes configuration files.
         ```
+        ibmcloud ks cluster-config --cluster <cluster_name_or_ID>
+        ```
+        {: pre}
+        When the download of the configuration files is finished, a command is displayed that you can use to set the path to the local Kubernetes configuration file as an environment variable.

+        Example for OS X:
+        ```
+        export KUBECONFIG=/Users/<user_name>/.bluemix/plugins/container-service/clusters/mycluster/kube-config-prod-dal10-mycluster.yml
+        ```
+        {: screen}
+    2. Copy and paste the command that is displayed in your terminal to set the `KUBECONFIG` environment variable.
+    3. Create the NLB and endpoint.
+      ```
       kubectl apply -f kube-api-via-nlb.yaml
       ```
       {: pre}
-    2. Verify that the `kube-api-via-nlb` NLB is created.
+    4. Verify that the `kube-api-via-nlb` NLB is created.
 In the output, note the `10.x.x.x` **EXTERNAL-IP** address.
 This IP address exposes the private service endpoint for the Kubernetes master on the port that you specified in your YAML file.
       ```
       kubectl get svc -o wide
       ```